gchq/sleeper/docs/12-system-tests.md

 ```

 The short ID will be used to generate the instance IDs of Sleeper instances deployed for the tests.
 The feature tests
 will run on one Sleeper instance, but the performance tests will deploy more.
-A separate CDK stack will also be deployed
+A separate system test CDK stack will also
-with `SystemTestStandaloneApp`, for resources shared between tests.
-This will use the short ID as its stack name.
+be deployed with `SystemTestStandaloneApp`, for resources shared between tests.
+The system test stack will use the short
+ID as its stack name.

 After the tests, the instances will remain deployed.
 If you run again with the same short ID, the same instances will
 be used without redeploying them.
 You can tear down all resources associated with a short ID like this: